fastify/fastify-awilix/README.md

 ## Plugin options

-`disposeOnClose` - automatically invoke configured `dispose` for app-level `diContainer` hooks when fastify instance is closed.
+`disposeOnClose` - automatically invoke configured `dispose` for app-level `diContainer` hooks when the fastify instance is closed.
   Disposal is triggered within `onClose` fastify hook.
   Default value is `true`

-`disposeOnClose` - automatically invoke configured `dispose` for request-level `diScope` hooks after reply is sent.
+`disposeOnResponse` - automatically invoke configured `dispose` for request-level `diScope` hooks after the reply is sent.
   Disposal is triggered within `onResponse` fastify hook.
   Default value is `true`